 BackupLABS was born

-So, he began to put his backup expertise into founding BackupLABS.
-He started with a wish list, which he made by looking at other backup software and noting what it did, and more importantly, what it didn’t do.
+So he began to put his backup expertise into founding BackupLABS.
+He started with a wish list, which he made by looking at other backup software applications and nothing did what it should.
 He knew his own solution would have to solve the immediate problem of safeguarding business-critical data, and any software he developed would have to be always-on, fully secure, and scalable to allow businesses to grow.
-He was also aware of the need to help SaaS users comply with data protection legislation and fulfil requirements set out by cyber insurance providers.
+He was also aware of the need to help SaaS users comply with data protection legislation and fulfill requirements set out by cyber insurance providers.

 As Rob explored the existing SaaS backup landscape, he noticed that tools built by software developers were complicated to use and took a long time to set up.
 This became a key driver in the development of BackupLABS: the end product had to be user-focused.

 After looking at the three main cloud platform providers (Google Cloud, Amazon Web Services and Microsoft Azure), the BackupLABS team found that Amazon Web Services (AWS) provided the features they would need to create a fully secure, safe and scalable backup service, while also prioritising sustainability and energy efficiency.
-Much of their research and testing came from BackupVault – they contacted customers who’d previously requested backup for apps like Trello and asked if they’d help by beta-testing the new backup software.
-BackupLABS itself was born in May 2021 but it took a full year to launch, because the product had to be absolutely right.
+Much of their research and testing came from BackupVault – they contacted customers who’d previously requested backups for apps like Trello and asked if they’d help by beta-testing.
+BackupLABS itself was born in May 2021 but it took a full year to launch because the product had to be absolutely right.
 There was no room for error, as data stored on SaaS apps is business-critical and therefore needs protecting at the highest level of security.

 BackupLABS now offers protection for 2 types of SaaS app:

-- Productivity tools (such as Trello, Asana, Notion, Jira and Monday.com)
+- Productivity tools (such as Trello, Asana, Notion, Jira and Monday.com etc)